 second level, the little foam guys here.

 The third level is going to be my favorite brand, and they are called EarPeace.
 And these guys, you can get them, and links are going to be in the description below, for all of these by the way, and these are called EarPeace High Fidelity Hearing Protection, and they get three plugs.
-And it’s kind of cute, they come with a little case, a small carrying case for your key chain, so they don’t get messed up.
+And it’s kind of cute.
+They come with a little case, a small carrying case for your key chain, so they don’t get messed up.
 And here, you have a variety of different levels of protection that you can swap out the little plug inside of these.
 So I believe they have 19 and 14, and then 11 decibels protection.

 These are a kind of like a little vinyl, flexible vinyl, bell-shaped with a core that is doing the hearing protection.
 They’re not going to be super noticeable.
-And, they work quite well, they work better than the little foam guys for sure, and they’re going to provide legit protection, and they’re going to tend to attenuate the sound over the full spectrum.
+And they work well, they work better than the little foam guys for sure, and they’re going to provide legit protection, and they’re going to tend to attenuate the sound over the full spectrum.

 So you’re not going to get as much of that muffled effect.
 So these are an excellent choice, and these are going to protect your hearing.
 You’re not going to get that ringing at the end of the night.
 And these are about, and if I’m not mistaken, I believe these are under twenty bucks, so these are great.
 If you want to get serious about your earplugs, but you want to be economical about it, the EarPeace is probably the way to go, to start.